-Custom-made workstations allow you to limit the workspace to only what is necessary.
-Did you know that a larger working surface does not alwayst ranslate to increased productivity?
-In fact, small industrial desks encourages problem-solving and proper tool storage.
-Such types of limited surfaces also make 5S audits easier.
+Custom-made workstations allow you to limit the workspace surface to only what is necessary.
+Did you know that a larger working surface does not always translate to increased productivity?
+In fact, small industrial desks encourage problem-solving and proper tool storage.
+Such types of limited surface also make 5S audits easier.

 We suggest involving your employees in designing their work tables.
 Not only does building workstations with a material handling system foster cooperation, but production efficiency will also increase over time and the risk of accidents will decrease.
 It goes without saying that change management is smoother when workers have a sense of belonging.

 Cellular production is very present in lean manufacturing, the latter being known to boost a production line’s efficiency significantly.
 In the aerospace industry, for example, U-shaped workstation layouts have reduced customer lead times by up to 90% in certain cases.

 Why is this workstation layout so efficient?
 The reason is that the product can move quickly from one operation to another, where the same worker can often carry out multiple operations by themselves.
 U-cell stations condense operations, reduce floor space, reduce transport time from station to station, limit unnecessary steps, and minimize reach distances.

 Keep in mind that U-cell stations are not a product you can buy off-the-shelf.
 Flexpipe’s pipe and joint systems are handy when creating custom-made industrial workstations.

 Standing workstations are all about making workers more comfortable and able to work in an ergonomic environment.
 Studies prove that stand-up work reduces stress, injuries and increases productivity.
 These structures are widely used in manufacturing industries and are now becoming more popular in offices.